-System Requirement Customer/User Supplied Value Comments New Job Name Job Name = Name of job to communicate with an Agent that has the Oracle Plug-in Backup Source Type Oracle Choose Oracle from the dropdown menu Oracle Options (database to back up, and database account information) Database Service Name = Validates the fields, and allows connection to the database.
-User Name = Instance from Oracle (rather than the Instance Name from Oracle).
+System Requirement Customer/User Supplied Value Comments New Job Name Job Name = Name of job to communicate with an Agent that has the Oracle Plug-in Backup Source Type Oracle Choose Oracle from the dropdown menu Oracle Options (database to back up, and database account information) Database Service Name = User Name = Validates the fields, and allows connection to the database.
+In Portal, set the Database Service Name to the Database Instance from Oracle (rather than the Instance Name from Oracle).
 In Windows CentralControl, set the Oracle Service Name to the Database Instance from Oracle (rather than the Instance Password = Name from Oracle).
-Encryption type = Encryption type Password = If you select a type, you must supply a password Password Hint = Create log file = Y/N Log detail level = Logging options Keep or purge log files = Number of logs to keep = Schedule You can run backup jobs immediately, or through a schedule.
+Encryption type Encryption type = Password = Password Hint = If you select a type, you must supply a password Logging options Create log file = Y/N Log detail level = Keep or purge log files = Number of logs to keep = Schedule · · · · · · · · · · · · · · · · · · · You can run backup jobs immediately, or through a schedule.
 You can optionally use the scheduling wizard.
 Destination vault Vault Name = Network Address = Choose from the dropdown list of Director vaults